johnwarden/mecsim/README.md

 This repository contains a simulator for comparing budget allocation mechanisms.
 It simulates strategic users who modify their reported preferred allocations in an attempt to maximize their individual utility.

-The most surprising result of the simulation is that, for a wide variety of preference profiles, an equilibrium is reached with at a point close to optimal.
+The most surprising result of the simulation is that, for a wide variety of preference profiles, an equilibrium is reached at a point close to optimal.

 ## Motivation